 Mix all dry ingredients, then add the rest, mixing while adding.
 (The only wet ingredient that may generate a little fizz is the vanilla extract, so be ready to whisk that right in).

 If using sprinkles and candy shamrocks put them in one side of the mold before filling.
-A tsp & a few candy sprinkles are plenty.
+A teaspoon & a few candy sprinkles are plenty.

 Press half the mixture into each side.
 You want to pack it well AND overfill a bit, then press together firmly.
 Allow to rest for a few hours before unmolding if you can.